meetqy/rao-pics/README-EN.md

 ## License

-RAO-PICS is a free open source project, using the AGPL-3.0 license.
-If you want to create an open source application under a license compatible with GNU GPL license v3, you can use this project according to the terms of GPLv3.
+RAO-PICS is a free and open-source project licensed under the [AGPL-3.0](./LICENSE) license.
+If you want to create open-source applications under a license compatible with the GNU GPL v3, you can use this project under the terms of GPLv3.

-### Additional Agreement (Commercial License)
+### Additional License (Commercial License)

-If you use this project for any commercial behavior, please contact me to purchase a commercial license to ensure that your source code belongs to you.
+If you use this project for any commercial purposes, please contact me to purchase a commercial license to ensure that your source code belongs to you.
 Contact: meetqy@icloud.com

-## Thanks
+## Acknowledgements

 <img src="https://repobeats.axiom.co/api/embed/e9735009c7d58372e055f2875a36283f25a60540.svg" width="100%"  alt="repobeats"/>